mtolly/rb3tools/README.md

 Rock Band 3 "save game" song package.
 The functionality is provided by [the X360 library by Dalavin](http://skunkiebutt.com/), and much of the code is from RB3Maker.
 Requires Visual Studio or Mono.

+## Installation

+The included script builds and installs all tools:

+    sudo ./install.sh

+`$PREFIX` is `/usr/local` by default but can be overridden:

+    PREFIX=~/ ./install.sh